Skip to main content

 • Incorporating compliance with the BSA and its implementing regulations into job descriptions and performance evaluations of bank personnel

-Independent Testing of Compliance
+Independent testing of compliance

 The bank’s internal or external auditors should be able to: